ValgulNecron/kasuki/bot/REPORT.md

 ---

-## Architecture Change (2025-02): Image Generation Worker
+## Architecture Change: Image Generation Worker

-Server image generation and user color calculation have been moved from the bot process into a dedicated `image_generation` worker binary.
-Communication happens via a Redis queue.
+Server image generation and user color calculation run in a dedicated `image_generation` worker binary.
+Communication happens via Redis queue (mpsc channels on the bot side).

-**What moved out of the bot:**
+**What runs in the worker:**
 - Color calculation (CIELAB Delta-E 2000 matching)
 - Mosaic generation (4096x4096 canvas compositing via rayon)
-- Image saving (local filesystem or catbox upload)
+- Image saving to S3-compatible storage (two versions: 128x128 thumbnail for mosaic tiles + 4096x4096 full-size for display)
 - DB upserts for `user_color` and `server_image` tables
+- DB queries for `UserColor` records (worker fetches its own data)

 **What stays in the bot:**
 - Guild member fetching from Discord API/cache
-- Pre-fetching `UserColor` records to build task payloads
-- Publishing serialized `ImageTask` to Redis
+- Publishing lightweight `ImageTask` to Redis (IDs + avatar URLs only, no color data)
+- For local server images: sends `(user_id, profile_picture_url)` per member
+- For global server images: sends empty `members` vec — worker fetches all `UserColor` from DB

 **Impact on memory issues:**
-- Issues #2 and #8 are **mitigated** for the bot process -- the heavy allocations now happen in the worker
+- Issues #2, #6, and #8 are **resolved/mitigated** for the bot process
-- Issue #2 still applies to the bot's `enqueue_local_server_image` and `enqueue_global_server_image` (loads full color table for payload)
-- The worker no longer bulk-loads `UserColor` — it fetches per-user via `.one()` with filter
+- The bot no longer loads the `user_color` table at all — worker handles all DB queries
-- The bot gains a small Redis connection overhead (~few KB)
+- Worker does a single bulk query for global images, or batch-filtered query for local images
+- `user_blacklist` uses `HashSet<String>` for O(1) lookups and is serialized into the task payload

 ---